facebookresearch/vissl/docs/source/vissl_modules/data.rst

 Expected dataset structure for STL10
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The expected format is the exact same format used by torchvision, and the exact format obtained after expanding the
+The expected format is the exact same format used by torchvision, and the exact format obtained after either:

-:code:`stl10_binary.tar.gz` archive available at https://academictorrents.com/details/a799a2845ac29a66c07cf74e2a2838b6c5698a6a.
+- expanding the :code:`stl10_binary.tar.gz` archive available at https://cs.stanford.edu/~acoates/stl10/

+- instantiating the :code:`torchvision.datasets.STL10` class with :code:`download=True`

 .. code-block::